Dr Jonathan Kam

 MBBS(Hons) BMedSc(Hons) FRANZCO AMA(M)

 Dr Kam is a committed eye surgeon and general ophthalmologist.
 He is a leader in cataract and lens surgery, and dedicates his time to both public and private work in Melbourne.
-He currently holds public hospital consultant appointments at the Royal Victorian Eye and Ear Hospital and with Northern Health, is an Honorary Clinical Lecturer in Ophthalmology for the University of Melbourne and a Supervisor of Ophthalmology Training for the Royal Australian and New Zealand College of Ophthalmologists.
+He currently holds public hospital consultant appointments at the Royal Victorian Eye and Ear Hospital and with Northern Health as deputy director of the ophthalmology unit, is an Honorary Clinical Lecturer in Ophthalmology for the University of Melbourne and a Supervisor of Ophthalmology Training for the Royal Australian and New Zealand College of Ophthalmologists.
 He is an accredited surgeon at Manningham Private Hospital and a Director at Inner East Eye Surgeons.

 Jonathan trained at Australia’s top hospitals.
 He studied Medicine at Monash University in Melbourne, Australia, and spent some time at the University of Oxford completing a student elective in Ophthalmology.

 He received his Bachelor of Medicine and Bachelor of Surgery awarded with Honours, and Bachelor of Medical Science also with Honours in 2009.
 He then went on to complete his internship and surgical residency at the well known Alfred Hospital due to its excellent training, before moving to to the Royal Victorian Eye and Ear Hospital for six years of specialist training in Ophthalmology, which included some time spent at The Royal Children’s Hospital.